syazwansaidan93/cpu_fan_orangepizero3/README.md

 ### Compilation

 Navigate to the directory where you saved the C source file (`fan_control.c`) and compile it using GCC.
-The `-lgpiod` and `-ljansson` flags are crucial for linking the necessary libraries.
+The `-ljansson` flags are crucial for linking the necessary libraries.

 ```
-gcc fan_control.c -o fan_control -lgpiod -ljansson
+gcc fan_control.c -o fan_control -ljansson
 ```

 ### Usage